ebajcar/web10199/worksheets/worksheets/worksheet_a1.md

 4. Javascript Strict Mode: https://www.w3schools.com/js/js_strict.asp

     - You can use strict mode in all your programs.
 It helps you to write cleaner code, like preventing you from using undeclared variables.

+---

+## Formulate answers to the following questions
+1. What is the purpose of a web browser?
+2. Describe what happens when a user requests a web page.
+3. Describe how the files for a web project are organized.
+4. How do you name files and directories?
+What are naming conventions?
+5. What do we need to know about the Web environment?
+6. What are the major computer components and how they work?
+---

 ## Exercises

 1.